 When anxious thoughts strike, you have a 90-second window to intervene before you face a stress reaction that might take more than an hour to recover from.
 This shortcut to mindfulness will help you use meditation for stress to avoid a full-blown anxiety attack.

 Try: If you feel like stressful thoughts are building into a big reaction, imagine a “clear button” at the center of your palm.
 Press the button with the index finger of the opposite hand.
 Keep pressing it as you picture it signaling your stress response system to calm down.
 Count to three, taking a deep breath with each count and picturing each number as a color.
 On your final exhale, let go of the stressor and come back to the present moment.
 If one try doesn’t help, repeat the process two or three times until it works.
-(Watch out for these everyday habits that could trigger a panic attack.)
+Be sure to check out these other tips on using meditation for anxiety.

 To reframe stress into peace